Hunter Valley Coal Chain: Rail infrastructure

-The railway corridor used is part of the Main North railway line.
-The Hunter Valley infrastructure is owned by the State Government owned RailCorp and managed by the Federal Government owned Australian Rail Track Corporation under a 60-year lease until 2064.
+The railway corridor used is part of the Main North line.
+In January 1968, the New South Wales Government Railway opened a line opened from the Main North line to Kooragang Island.

+The Hunter Valley infrastructure is owned by the State Government and managed by the Federal Government owned Australian Rail Track Corporation under a 60-year lease until 2064.
 In November 1994, it was announced that the line would be opened up to other operators.
 Prior to only FreightCorp and its predecessors operated trains.
 The other infrastructure associated with coal transport, such as load points, is privately owned, usually by a mine or a coal loader.

 West of Maitland the line is formed of two tracks, with three in places, with the lines being shared with passenger trains operated by NSW TrainLink.
 East of Maitland the line is formed of four tracks with the southern pair exclusively for the use of coal trains with an underpass at Hanbury west of Waratah allowing trains to reach Port Waratah without having to interface with the northern pair of tracks.
 In 2006 the Sandgate Flyover was opened to similarly allow trains to access Kooragang Island.
 As at December 2012 there were 50 to 60 coal trains per day up to 1.5 kilometres in length.

-To alleviate congestion which frequently sees loaded trains queuing, in November 2013 construction commenced on five relief roads at Hexham that will be located between the two running lines, with the westbound line relocated further south.
-This will allow coal trains to be pass one another and reach the ports in a more logical order.
+To alleviate congestion which frequently sees loaded trains queuing, in November 2013 construction commenced on five relief roads at Hexham located between the two running lines, with the westbound line relocated further south.
+This allows coal trains to be pass one another and reach the ports in a more logical order.
 It is scheduled for completion in 2015.

-Aurizon, East Coast Rail and Pacific National both provide locomotives and freight wagons to operate coal trains.
-East Coast Rail provide crews to operate Xstrata owned rolling stock, with Pacific National doing likewise for Whitehaven Coal and Southern Shorthaul Railroad for Centennial Coal.
+Aurizon, One Rail Australia and Pacific National provide locomotives and freight wagons to operate coal trains.
+One Rail Australia provide crews to operate Xstrata owned rolling stock, with Pacific National doing likewise for Whitehaven Coal and Southern Shorthaul Railroad for Centennial Coal.